-- ✓ Maintain required minimum cumulative Grade Point Average (GPA) or higher (a qualitative measure).
+- ✓ Maintain required minimum cumulative Grade Point Average (GPA) or higher (a qualitative measure) at all times.
 The minimum acceptable cumulative GPA for undergraduate students is 2.0.
-The minimum acceptable cumulative GPA for graduate students is 3.0. - ✓ Successfully complete at least 67% of the cumulative attempted credit hours (a quantitative measure) and - ✓ Make positive progress toward completion of a program of study within 150% of the published program length. - ✓ Unsuccessfully completed courses must be completed successfully during the second attempt.
+The minimum acceptable cumulative GPA for graduate students is 3.0. - ✓ Successfully complete at least 67% of the cumulative attempted credit hours (a quantitative measure) and - ✓ Make positive progress toward a program of study within 150% of the published program length. - ✓ Unsuccessfully completed courses must be completed successfully during the second attempt. - ✓ Successfully complete the program Capstone or culminating course during the first attempt. - ✓ For programs that require the accumulation hours in a clinical setting, the student must successfully complete any Track or Preceptor Evaluation required in the applicable program curriculum during the first attempt.